 o Will collate and issue key performance indicators and statistics as required by the carbon market and the Project Design Document, and guide accordingly on any required corrective action

-o Projects to include; Environmental Education, Conservational Agriculture, Bee Keeping Projects and Efficient Cook Stove implementation.
+o Projects to include; Environmental Education, Conservation Agriculture, Bee Keeping Projects, Nutritional Gardening and wood lots / nurseries.